 Gas can build up in your system and cause pain when you're inactive, so it's important that you make an effort to move your body in order to move the gas more efficiently through your digestive system.

-Pawanmuktasana, a yoga asana, is also sometimes known as the Wind Relieving Pose, as it helps to push excess gas through the belly in order to expel it.
+Yoga for gas actually has an asana called the Wind-Relieving Pose, as it helps to push excess gas through the belly in order to expel it.
 Start by lying on your back on a yoga mat.
-Slowly bring your left knee to your chest and gasp your knee with both hands, pulling it towards yourself.
-Hold for five seconds and release, then repeat with the right leg.
+Slowly bring your left knee to your chest and grasp your knee with both hands, pulling it toward yourself.
+Hold for five seconds and release; then repeat with the right leg.

 Inhale and lift your head, neck and shoulders off of the mat by contracting your abdominal muscles.
 Ensure that you don't pull on your head and neck, but rather allow your abs to do the lifting for you.
 Lower yourself as you exhale and repeat 12 to15 times.

-Child's pose is another yoga asana that can help put pressure on the belly and put you in a better position to pass gas, if necessary, suggest the YogicLogic.com.
+Child's pose is another yoga asana, or position to relieve gas, that can help put pressure on the belly, suggests Yogic Logic.
 Kneel on a yoga mat.
 Place your hands down on the mat and slowly push your bottom back onto your heels.
 Lay the tops of your hands flat on the mat and lower your forehead to the mat.
 You should feel a moderate stretch along your spine and slight pressure on your belly.